elohimdzangare/Wireless-Sensor-Network/README.md

 A running list of the actual problems hit while building this, since most of them weren't obvious from the code alone.

 **LED wouldn't light up no matter what**
 Spent ages checking polarity, resistor values, GPIO pin mapping, even swapped pins entirely.
-Eventually traced it to the breadboard itself: long breadboards have a physical gap splitting the ground rail into two separate halves that aren't actually connected to each other.
+Eventually traced it to the breadboard itself.
+The long breadboard I had purchased had a physical gap splitting the ground rail into two separate halves that aren't actually connected to each other.
 The ESP32's ground was in one half and the LED circuit's ground was in the other half, so they were never connected despite looking like the same rail.
 Fixed by bridging both halves with a jumper wire.
-Worth doing this on any new breadboard build before debugging anything else.

 **BH1750 "device not configured" error, but only sometimes** The BH1750 worked fine on a direct 6V supply but kept failing with this error once running off USB.
 Turned out both sensors had their VCC wired to VIN instead of 3.3V.
 VIN is unregulated so it just passes through whatever is feeding it, meaning the BH1750 (rated for 2.4 to 3.6V) was actually running at close to 5 or 6V depending on the power source.
 It happened to behave at 6V but not at 5V from USB, which made it look inconsistent rather than just wrong.
 Moving both sensors' VCC to the 3.3V pin fixed it completely.
 This also matters for the battery powered nodes specifically, since a sensor wired to VIN would get less reliable as the battery drains.

 **GPIO14 turning on by itself before any code ran** Powered on the gateway and noticed one LED was already lit before any sketch had even done anything.
 Some ESP32 GPIO pins default to a HIGH state for a moment during boot, before `setup()` runs.
 Fixed by forcing every LED pin LOW right at the very start of the boot sequence function.

-**ESP-NOW callback signature error after an IDF update** Got a compile error about the send callback signature not matching.
-Newer versions of the ESP32 Arduino core changed the callback from taking a MAC address to taking a `wifi_tx_info_t` struct instead.
-Just had to update the callback function signature to match.

 **Error LED stuck blinking even while a node was asleep** After adding deep sleep, the gateway kept showing a sensor fault for a node that was just sleeping normally.
 This was because the gateway didn't yet know how to tell apart a sleep announcement from a regular data packet, so the last reading it saw before the node went quiet (which happened to have a sensor fault from sensors not being settled yet) just stayed stuck.
 Fixed by adding sensor settling delays on the node side, and by having the gateway properly handle `MSG_SLEEP` messages separately from `MSG_DATA`.